ShivaanjayNarula/Terminal/README.md

 # macOS Terminal Simulator

-A lightweight macOS-style terminal simulator written in C that mimics basic shell commands such as `ls`, `cd`, `mkdir`, `touch`, `rm`, `cat`, `edit`, and more using a custom tree-based virtual filesystem synced with the real local filesystem.
+A lightweight terminal simulator written in C that mimics basic shell commands such as `ls`, `cd`, `mkdir`, `touch`, `rm`, `cat`, `edit`, and more using a custom tree-based virtual filesystem synced with the real local filesystem.

 ---

 ## Features

-* **macOS-Style Terminal Prompt**: Interactive command-line prompt reflecting current directory pathing.
+* **Terminal Prompt**: Interactive command-line prompt reflecting current directory pathing.
 * **Modular Codebase**: Highly organized into clear source and header modules separating CLI, virtual filesystem, and generic utilities.
 * **On-Demand VFS Lazy Loading**: Efficiently crawls and synchronizes local filesystem directories only when they are accessed.
 * **Access Diagnostics**: Provides standard POSIX warnings when trying to traverse permission-restricted directories.